bitsblocks/ethereum-whitepaper/index.md

 ---
-title: A Next-Generation Smart Contract and Decentralized Application Platform
+title: A Next-Generation Blockchain Service Contract and Decentralized Application Platform
 ---